Why I chose to pursue a career in healthcare:

 I'm passionate about caring for pregnant women, kids, families and those struggling with chronic illness.
 I absolutely love delivering babies and then watching them grow.
 I also really love helping patients on their journey to wellness.
 I want to always be a partner and supporter.
 I will offer my knowledge and guidance without placing judgment, because I genuinely care about my patients.
 As a full-time, working single mom to three kids, I get that life is busy, and it's hard to focus on yourself sometimes.
 I consider my own journey to wellness very much a "work in progress."

 What I do when I'm not seeing patients:

 I spend hours teaching my kids how to grow their own food in our family garden.
 I love exploring local farmer's markets and bargain shopping at mud and yard sales.
-I work out stress by "dancing it off" to anything I can "shake my bon bon" to but particularly love salsa and Latin music.
-As a part of my "work in progress," our family goes to the Ephrata Rec Center where I do Zumba and am trying really hard to get into running.
-I will be training for the Bird-in-Hand half marathon this Fall.
-I was a Peace Corps volunteer and met my husband there (he's Nicaraguan).
+I work out stress by "dancing it off" to music but I particularly love salsa and Latin music.
+As a part of my "work in progress," our family goes to the Ephrata Rec Center where I love to try Zumba and yoga classes, swim with my kids, and am training to run my second half-marathon.
+I did the 2018 Bird-in-Hand half-marathon last year and plan to run it again this fall.
+I love to travel and learn languages and was a Peace Corps volunteer from 2006-2008 in Nicaragua and speak Spanish fluently.